OlivierSohn/hamazed/BACKLOG.md

 - make a package for Delta rendering:
   - create repo, test locally using https://stackoverflow.com/questions/32849269/how-to-install-use-a-local-version-of-package-using-stack
   - CI: https://github.com/hvr/multi-ghc-travis

-- dependencies would be like this if we use Coords: delta rendering -> discrete coords -> DiscretelyInterpolable

 - Another optimization is to chose the type of "position change" command we send based on the relative location of successive elements: today